yxqiao/DDQN_Acrobot-CarPole/README.md

 # Test result

 For each iteration, the mini-batch size I use is 64.
 I track loss and average cumulative reward evaluated on 50 trajectories for each iteration.
 I update target network every 100 iterations.
 Each time I update the target network, the loss will increase as shown in figure 1.
 The average reward will increase and become stable over time.

-The average cumulative reward will converge to 200 eventually.
+The average cumulative reward will converge to 200 eventually, as shown below.

  <img src="document/img/avg_reward1.png" width="400"><br>